shivangi19961/The-Royal-Zombies/Checkpoint 1/README.md

    Script3.sql

-4. What is the background of police officers, complainants and victims against which complaints are sustained -
-a) Race of officer
-b) Rank of officer
-c) Salary of officer
-d) Employee status of officer
-e) Race of victim
-f) Race of complainant
+4. Are the officers with sustained complaints against them part of a crew?

    Script4.sql

-5. Are the officers with sustained complaints against them part of a crew?
+5. What proportion of officers with 1 or more allegations and 0,1+,2+ sustained allegations against them get promoted each year?

    Script5.sql

-6. a) What proportion of officers with 1 or more allegations and 0,1+,2+ sustained allegations against them get promoted each year?
-   b) What proportion of officers with 1 or more allegations and 0,1+,2+ sustained allegations against them get awarded each year?
+6. What proportion of officers with 1 or more allegations and 0,1+,2+ sustained allegations against them get awarded each year?

    Script6.sql